 “She has already released more than 60 bullets of suspected cocaine thus far.
 She is currently under police guard and custody,” said Mathe.

-“The value of the drugs cannot be determined at this stage as the process to release all suspected drugs from the suspect’s body may take some time
+“The value of the drugs cannot be determined at this stage as the process to release all suspected drugs from the suspect’s body may take some time,” she said.

 South Africa has seen a rise in drug-related crimes, particularly at its major airports.
 Drug mules often use various methods to conceal illegal substances, sometimes even ingesting them, which poses significant health risks.
 The recent string of arrests indicates a worrying trend of increased drug trafficking attempts, raising concerns about safety and the effectiveness of border controls.